connectrpc/connectrpc.com/docs/faq.md

 This serves a few purposes:

-* It keeps the base types lightweight, so _every_ package that works with Protobuf messages doesn't drag along an RPC framework.
+- It keeps the base types lightweight, so _every_ package that works with Protobuf messages doesn't drag along an RPC framework.
-* It avoids name collisions.
+- It avoids name collisions.
 Many Protobuf plugins &mdash; including `protoc-gen-go-grpc` &mdash; generate code alongside the base types, so the package namespace becomes very crowded.
-* It keeps the contents of the base types package constant.
+- It keeps the contents of the base types package constant.
 This isn't critical when generating code locally, but it's critical to making [generated SDKs] and [remote plugins] work.

+### Can connect-go clients be used in browser applications with WASM?

+It's technically possible, but please be aware that the WASM in Go is quite new, and the architecture has some fundamental limitations that may be surprising.
+We encourage you to give it a try and report any issues you find to Go or connect-go to help bring WASM in Go forward.

 ## TypeScript and JavaScript